00:29 – Where is the CC tab

 Just type in here, and when you save, it will be saved.
 And also, when you switch between sections, it is saved as well.

 So any time you click this button, just realize that your subtitles will be saved.
 Not everything else but this section.
 Anything within here will be saved.

 None of your design options or anything.
 You have to click the save button to save those.
 So hopefully that video was so hopefully that video helped you out as far as editing the text on your subtitles.
-If you have questions, let me know i’m here to help, as always, and i’ll see you on the next tutorial.
+If you have questions, let me know I’m here to help.